aalto-intelligent-robotics/sivl/README.md

-# Need to update
-This repository is somewhat updated w.r.t. latest version of manuscript.
-The repository will be updated in case the manuscript is accepted.

 # Season-invariant GNSS-denied visual localization for UAVs

-This repository contains data and code for manuscript J. Kinnari, F. Verdoja, V. Kyrki ["Season-invariant GNSS-denied visual localization for UAVs"](https://arxiv.org/abs/2110.01967).
+This repository contains data and code for manuscript J. Kinnari, F. Verdoja, V. Kyrki ["Season-invariant GNSS-denied visual localization for UAVs"](https://doi.org/10.1109/LRA.2022.3191038).

 ## Setting up
 Clone this repository on your computer.